 Welcome to our official guide to Bath Racecourse.
-In this section we explore this great racecourse in detail, looking at its history, a guide to the three race tracks, hotel picks, fixtures, travel information, betting guides and even the weather!
+In this section we explore this stunning racecourse in detail, looking at its history, a guide to the race track, hotel picks, fixtures, travel information, betting guides and even the weather!

 Despite its size, it remains one of the top flat racing courses in the country and interestingly is also the highest, at some 780ft above sea level (there are two National Hunt courses higher, however: Hexham and Exeter).